xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 ---

-In the [previous part] we've presented **[Fountain]** and shown a way, using the `Listing` component, to make the paging as cool and simple as possible.
+In the [previous part] we presented **[Fountain]** and shown a way, using the `Listing` component, to make the paging as cool and simple as possible.
-In that post we explained the first feature of the library, the **Fountain Network support** mode, which provides a way to convert a common numerated paged service in `Listing` component.
+In that post we explained the first feature of the library, the **Fountain Network support** mode, which provides a way to convert a common numerated paged service into a `Listing` component.
 The `Listing` component is a really useful structure to display the paged list entities and reflect the network changes in the UI.
 It contains a `LiveData<PagedList<T>>` element, which is provided by the new [Android Paging Library], so we can use all of the features offered by the [PagedListAdapter] in a simple way.
 Yes that's awesome, but it has a problem, in that example, the entities aren't saved anywhere.
-So if we want to display multiple times the same entities, we have to wait for them to load each time.
+So if we want to display the same entities multiple times, we have to wait for them to load each time.

 In this post we'll see how we can use the second feature of the library: a `Listing` object combining network and cache support.